Protected

 Static

-newInitialize an IP instance from a string and a range (aka bit length).
+newInitializes an IP instance from a string and a range (aka. a bit length).

 An IP- or CIDR-representing string.
 If a CIDR string is passed, the /XX